keras-team/keras-io/templates/keras_nlp/index.md

 <a class="github-button" href="https://github.com/keras-team/keras-nlp" data-size="large" data-show-count="true" aria-label="Star keras-team/keras-nlp on GitHub">Star</a>

 KerasNLP is a natural language processing library that works natively with TensorFlow, JAX, or PyTorch.
-Built on [Keras Core](https://keras.io/keras_core/announcement/), these models, layers, metrics, callbacks, etc., can be trained and serialized in any framework and re-used in another without costly migrations.
-See "Using KerasNLP with Keras Core" below for more details on multi-framework KerasNLP.
+Built on [Keras 3](https://keras.io/getting_started/keras_3_announcement/), these models, layers, metrics, callbacks, etc., can be trained and serialized in any framework and re-used in another without costly migrations.
+See "Using KerasNLP with Keras 3" below for more details on multi-framework KerasNLP.

 KerasNLP supports users through their entire development cycle.
 Our workflows are built from modular components that have state-of-the-art preset weights and architectures when used out-of-the-box and are easily customizable when more control is needed.